Checking API Access

 Normal User

-Configure a normal user and verify how the
+Configure a normal user and verify how the commands can be used to check the access.

 To do this we need to issue a certificate for the user.kubectl auth can-i